Shira Geffen

-Shira Geffen (שירה גפן; born April 23, 1971) is an Israeli actress, screenwriter, film director and children's book writer.
+Shira Geffen (שירה גפן; born April 30, 1971) is an Israeli actress, screenwriter, film director and children's book writer.

 Biography

 Shira Geffen was born in 1971.
-Her father, Yehonatan Geffen, is an author.
+Her father, Yehonatan Geffen, was an author.
 Her brother, Aviv Geffen, is a singer.
 She was also the niece of film director Assi Dayan.
 She is married to Israeli author Etgar Keret.
 They have one son.

 Acting and directing career

 She has acted in a television series, BeTipul, and in films.
 She has also written and directed two films, Jellyfish, and Self Made.
 Jellyfish was written by her and directed by her husband; it won the Camera d'Or at the 2007 Cannes Film Festival.
 In 2014, she directed Self Made, also known as Boreg in Israel.
 It was presented at the Cannes Film Festival and at the Jerusalem Film Festival.

 Views and opinions

 At the 2014 Jerusalem Film Festival, she wrote a letter calling for an end to the conflict in Gaza together with Keren Yedaya and other filmmakers.